emeraldonion/bridge/README.md

 Emerald Onion is 100% volunteer-run, and 100% of donations go to business administration and insurrance, hardware, bandwidth, and co-location.
 Please consider becoming a monthly donor using [Github Sponsors](https://github.com/sponsors/emeraldonion)!
 Other donation methods are available here: [emeraldonion.org/donate](https://emeraldonion.org/donate/)

+The Apple Mac Mini was purchased by Emerald Onion via a direct donation made for the explicit purpose of running bridges, to enhance the Tor network with greater hardware diversity.
+Thank you!

 Emerald Onion is a U.S. 501(c)(3) nonprofit, tax ID #82-2009438.
 Contributions are tax deductible as allowed by law.